For buyers reviewing Australian businesses under $3M

 Is this legal or financial advice?

-No. This is an operator-level practical review based on experience buying and running small businesses.
-It is not a substitute for professional legal, financial, or accounting advice.
-You should still engage qualified professionals for formal due diligence before completing any acquisition.
+No. This is an operator-level practical review based on real experience buying and running small businesses.
+It is not accounting, legal, tax, valuation or financial advice, and it is not a substitute for formal due diligence.
+Always engage qualified professionals before completing an acquisition.

 How long does it take?